christian-coder-org/website/index.md

 ## Auditing?

-Anyone can view the [source code](https://github.com/christian-coder-org/bible-reader) of the Bible Reader app an perform an audit.
+Anyone can view the [source code](https://github.com/christian-coder-org/bible-reader) of the Bible Reader app and perform an audit.
 Please feel free to verify the claims of the Christian Coder.

 ```ts
 // A small sample of the typescript code behind the Bible Reader app.